Combined Degree Programs

 - The cost of both degrees is reduced, since at least 12 credits apply toward both degrees.

-- You have time to decide whether to pursue further graduate or professional study.
+- Students have time to decide whether to pursue further graduate or professional study.

-- Your marketability is greatly enhanced; many professions now require a master’s degree for entry-level positions.
+- Students’ marketability is greatly enhanced; many professions now require a master’s degree for entry–level positions.